 When is the Best Time to Visit?

 Although Dinosaur Provincial Park is open year-round, some seasons make for better visits than others.
-Alberta, Canada, experiences all seasons, so temperatures vary a lot throughout the year.
+Alberta, Canada, experiences all seasons, so temperatures vary significantly throughout the year.
 No matter when you visit, make sure to bring the correct clothing and any sun protection, water, or other necessities for the climate.

 How to Get Around